top of page

 (especially after online art therapy)

-Rather than tidying immediately, you might take a moment just to look.
+Rather than tidying immediately, take a moment just to look.
+Not to analyse.
+Not to judge.
+Just… notice.

-And when you are ready to move, the small acts of rinsing a brush, stacking your pencils, or placing your artwork somewhere safe can act like a quiet ritual:
+When you are ready to move, the small acts of rinsing a brush, stacking your pencils, or placing your artwork somewhere safe can act like a quiet ritual:

 We’re slowing down now.
 You’re safe.
 You’re returning to your day.